15 Cheapest Universities in Ontario for International Students

 2. What can I study at Best affordable universities in Ontario?

 International students can study a variety of programs at the undergraduate and graduate levels in Ontario.
 For example, one of the best affordable schools in Ontario is the Algonquin College, which offers Event, Sport and Entertainment Management, Building Conservation, and Marketing to students seeking a bachelor’s degree.
-At the master’s level, the Brescia University College offers Foods and Nutrition, and Food Processing.
+At the master’s level, the Brock University offers Biological Sciences, English, and Computer Science.

 It's important to take a look at all your options when selecting where to attend post-secondary school.
 With so many different types of schools, degrees, and universities in Ontario, it can be tough to know where to start looking.